Should I switch to a fix-and-fall energy tariff in the UK? — July 2026

 Not every tariff labelled “fix and fall” works the same way.
 Use the comparison results to confirm exactly what triggers the fall, how quickly it applies, and whether the supplier can change other parts of the tariff.

-You typically get fixed pricing (or a defined cap on pricing) for a set term, helping you plan monthly direct debits.
+You typically get fixed pricing (or a defined ceiling) for a set term, shielding you from the +13% cap rise to £1,862 and helping you plan monthly direct debits.

-Unlike a standard fixed tariff, the rate may reduce if the supplier’s benchmark falls (often linked to a price cap movement or internal index).
+Unlike a standard fixed tariff, a true fix-and-fall rate can reduce if the supplier’s benchmark falls (often linked to a price cap movement or internal index).

 Less switching pressure